 - Mint seedlings are available in all the garden stores and nurseries.
 It’s not easy to germinate mint plant from seeds, germination process may not be successful unless are an experienced gardener.
 You directly get seedlings from nurseries and plant them directly into the desired container filled with potting soil enriched with compost.

-- If planning to grow from cuttings, collect a cutting from a well grown mint plant.
+- If planning to grow from cuttings, collect a cutting from a well-grown mint plant.
 Cut approximately one cm of stem cuttings at the junction with sharp scissors.

 - Now fill a clean glass with fresh, clean water.
-And immerse the freshly cut sprigs in the glass to generate root system.
+And immerse the freshly cut sprigs in the glass to generate a root system.

-- Place the glass in a warm, sunny location and wait until the stems form the roots.
+- Place the glass in a warm, sunny location and wait until the stems form roots.
 Maintain water levels in the glass, add water if needed to keep the glass full.

-- Choose the desire pot and fill the lower third of the pot with compost and potting soil.
+- Choose the desired pot and fill the lower third of the pot with compost and potting soil.
 And now plant the mint cutting or seedling in the container.
 You can curl the roots if they are too long to plant in the container.